 Mutation of a pattern is an excellent tool you can use to produce exciting new variations for more complex patterns and tracks that are less repetitive.
 Or you can make completely new patterns by repeating the mutate command until a desirable pattern evolves.
-To fully exploit this feature, consider that slight modification to the pattern (in pitch mode) can completely change the 'genetic structure' and give you more control of the outcome.
+To fully exploit this feature, consider that slight modification to the pattern (in pitch mode) can completely change the 'genetic structure'.